Ezharjan/cv/src/entries/work/2020-Internship2.md

 ---

-·	Learned and implemented the live text system based on Swoole framework of PHP (supports load balancing);
+·	Studied and implemented the live text system based on Swoole framework of PHP (supports load balancing);

 <br>